-The CRO Director of Compliance and Ethics (and staff) have the responsibility for maintaining the Compliance Plan and periodically reviewing the Compliance Plan for any required updates.
-The CRO Director of Compliance and Ethics (and staff) will coordinate with the TBC Regulatory and Business Manager, General Counsel, and the TBC President as needed in determining whether any changes to the Compliance Plan are required.
+The C&E Director, Ethics and Privacy (and staff) have the responsibility for maintaining the

+Compliance Plan and periodically reviewing the Compliance Plan for any required updates.
+The C&E Director, Ethics and Privacy (and staff) will coordinate with the TBC Regulatory and Business Manager, General Counsel, and the TBC President as needed in determining whether any changes to the Compliance Plan are required.